May 2004 (Part 2)

-However, if you still feel sleepy despite the practice, it is Nature's way of telling to rest.
+However, if you still feel sleepy despite the practice, it is Nature's way of telling you to rest.
 Enjoy your sleep then.

 In a recent practice, I was doing a traditional Taijiquan set.
 Actually I was already feeling very tired and wanted to sleep but I forced myself to practise.
 Halfway through, I found myself entering into a state of mindlessness, my breath was full, my moves relaxed with no strain, as if I was really meditating in motion!

 Previously, I have only been able to reach this state with seated meditation, but never in qigong or Taijiquan practice.
 And, my mind would usually wander when sleepy rather than concentrating on the task.